VCL3D/UAVA/index.md

 <img src="./assets/videos/Unity_game.gif" alt="Gamification">

+ In the following link we provide the sampled <a href="./trajectories/trajectories.zip" download>
+trajectories
+</a> for each scene as well as the recorded drone pose.

 <h1> Modalities </h1>
 For the egocentric "UAV" view we generate using <a href="https://www.blender.org/">Blender</a> ,colour images, depth, and surface maps, in addition to the optical ﬂow for two consecutive frames <b>t, t + 1 </b> sampled from the dense play-through trajectories.